What is the Difference Between the SAT and the PSAT?

 How Long Is the SAT?

-The SAT consists of one 65-minute reading test, one 35-minute writing and language test, one 25-minute no-calculator math test, and one 55-minute math test on which you can use a calculator.
-If you are opting to take the SAT with Essay, you will have 50 minutes to complete the essay.
+The SAT is just over 3 hours long.
+It consists of one 65-minute reading test, one 35-minute writing and language test, one 25-minute no-calculator math test, and one 55-minute math test on which you can use a calculator.
+If your school provides the option to take the SAT with Essay, you will have 50 minutes to complete the essay.
 With breaks, the entire SAT with no Essay takes 3 hours and 15 minutes to complete.
 The SAT with Essay and breaks takes 4 hours and 7 minutes.

-How Long Are the PSAT/NMSQT and PSAT 10?
+How Long Are the PSAT 10 and PSAT/NMSQT?

-The PSAT 10 and PSAT/NMSQT are composed of one 60-minute reading test, one 35-minute writing and language test, one 25-minute no-calculator math test, and one 45-minute math test on which you can use a calculator.
-With breaks, the entire PSAT/NMSQT and PSAT 10 take 2 hours and 55 minutes each.
+The PSAT 10 and PSAT/NMSQT are just under 3 hours long.
+They are composed of one 60-minute reading test, one 35-minute writing and language test, one 25-minute no-calculator math test, and one 45-minute math test on which you can use a calculator.
+With breaks, the entire PSAT 10 and PSAT/NMSQT take 2 hours and 55 minutes each.

 How Long Is the PSAT 8/9?

-The PSAT 8/9 consists of one 55-minute reading test, one 30-minute writing and language test, one 20-minute no-calculator math test, and one 40-minute math test on which you can use a calculator.
+The PSAT 8/9 is about 2.5 hours.
+It consists of one 55-minute reading test, one 30-minute writing and language test, one 20-minute no-calculator math test, and one 40-minute math test on which you can use a calculator.
 With breaks, the entire PSAT 8/9 takes 2 hours and 35 minutes.

 The Difference Between the SAT and PSAT-Related Assessments: Content

 The SAT Suite of Assessments tests reading, writing and language, and math skills at a level that is appropriate for the students taking the exam.
-For example, the PSAT 8/9 will test skills at an 8th- or 9th-grade level, while the SAT, PSAT/NMSQT, and PSAT 10 will test skills at a more advanced level.
-Additionally, only the SAT offers an optional essay section.
-Some colleges require you to take the SAT with Essay as part of your application, while others do not.
-The PSAT-related assessments do not have an essay section.
+For example, the PSAT 8/9 will test skills at an 8th- or 9th-grade level, while the PSAT 10, PSAT/NMSQT and SAT will test skills at a more advanced level.

 The Difference Between the SAT and PSAT-Related Assessments: Scores and Scoring